-Direct Assessment Method:
+Direct Assessment Method: Ratings of student skills by field experience supervisors

-• Ratings of student skills by field experience supervisors
+Our Proficiency in English Studies exam questions were created by our faculty (field experience supervisors) and evaluated to their standards.
+The exam was administered and proctored via Blackboard by the Assessment Committee.
+(See Appendix B: Assessment Instructions.)

-Our Proficiency in English Studies exam was created by the Assessment Committee using a pool of questions generated by our faculty (field experience supervisors) with the target courses in mind and evaluated by faculty standards.
-The exam was administered and proctored via Blackboard by the Assessment Committee members.
-(See Appendix B: Assessment Instructions, page 11-2)
+Most faculty members each developed fifteen discipline/area questions that stemmed from our required 1000-2000-level survey courses and Introduction to Shakespeare course.
+(When the anticipated revised undergraduate requirements go into effect, the questions can be readily reevaluated and updated.)

-Most faculty members developed fifteen discipline/area questions each that stemmed from our required survey courses and Introduction to Shakespeare course.
-Five of these questions were general knowledge.
-Five were advanced level of knowledge from the courses.
-Five were diversity related within those courses.
 These questions became a set of questions to be used in the randomly generated PIES exam administered through the self-grading Blackboard tool, Respondus Monitor on an English Department Advising Blackboard course link.
-(See Appendix C: Sample Questions, pages 13-7)
+(See Appendix C: Sample Questions.)